lich4/ChargeLimiter/Readme.md

 Why does my iPhone won't charge any more after using for a while(Most questions from freshman)?
 * CL is not a fully-automatic tool, please set the threshhold carefully according to the actual temperature if temperature control is enabled, or CL will surely stop charging and won't re-charge any more.
 * CL is designed to minimize the charging count, so it won't start charging or recover charging for connecting to a power source in "Plug and charge" mode, but will start charging for re-connecting to a power source.
 * There are a few cases of battery with low health cause this problem.
-In this case, CL can contorl charge/discharge normally after a system reboot, but will fail to control after tens of minutes.
+In this case, CL can control charge/discharge normally after a system reboot, but will fail to control after tens of minutes.
 CL is unavailable for this kind of battery.

 Is it possible to install CL without Jailbreak or TrollStore(-like) environment?
 * Private api is used in CL, so it is impossible to be published to Appstore.